nelso0/barbotine-arbitrage-bot/README.md

 * ```<exchanges list>``` = the exchanges you want the bot to scan the orderbooks on, among all the [CCXT-compatible exchanges](https://github.com/ccxt/ccxt).
 From a 2 exchanges minimum, up to an unlimited number.
 Don't forget to configure the exchanges in [exchange_config.py](exchange_config.py).

-Note: as the bot needs to buy assets before getting started (it's necessary in order to operate without transfer between exchanges, read more [here](https://medium.com/@barbotine/how-to-exploit-arbitrage-opportunities-using-python-in-centralized-exchanges-like-binance-or-kucoin-805b5bf7b2f2)), if the pair you have chosen looses in value, you'll end up losing money when rebalancing.
+Note: as the bot needs to buy assets before getting started (it's necessary in order to operate without transfer between exchanges), if the pair you have chosen looses in value, you'll end up losing money when rebalancing.
 To avoid that, I created a delta-neutral feature that places a short order to "hedge" and counterbalance the purchase of coins by the bot.
 You can enable this feature in [exchange_config.py](exchange_config.py).

 Examples: